-The aim of Scouting is to promote the development of young people in achieving their full physical, intellectual, social and spiritual potential as individuals and responsible citizens and as members of their local national and international communities.
+The aim of Scouting is to promote the development of young people in achieving their full physical, intellectual, social and spiritual potential as individuals, as responsible citizens and as members of their local, national and international communities.

-The method of achieving this aim is providing an enjoyable and attractive scheme of progressive training based on the Scout promise and law guided by adult leadership.
+The method of achieving this aim is by providing an enjoyable and attractive scheme of progressive training, based on the Scout Promise and Law guided by adult leadership.

 The 1st Bramhall Scout Group

-The Sections meet in the Scout Hall, which is located behind Bramhall library near the centre of the village.
-The Scout Hall was renovated in 2000 with the aid of a grant from the National Lottery.
-The group has an excellent range of equipment including two minibuses, canoes and its own climbing wall and is led by a team of well trained and experienced volunteer leaders, producing high standards of achievement at all levels.
+The Sections meet in the Bramley Centre, our purpose built scout hall.
+It is located behind Bramhall Library and Health Centre, near the centre of the village.
+The Bramley Centre was renovated in 2000 with the aid of a grant from the National Lottery.
+We have an excellent range of equipment including two minibuses, canoes and our own climbing wall.
+We are led by a team of well trained and experienced volunteer leaders, producing high standards of achievement at all levels.
 We are always looking for more help, even if this is only on occasion, so that we can bring the benefits of Scouting to even more young people.

 Section Details and Contacts: